T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Introduction

-Based on the dataset we constructed, we further designed \textbf{T2VEval}, an objective evaluation model for text-generated videos.
+Based on the T2VEval-Bench dataset, we further designed \textbf{T2VEval}, an objective evaluation method for T2V-generated.
 Previous works, such as FETV \cite{liu2024fetv}, EvalCrafter \cite{liu2024evalcrafter}, and VBench \cite{huang2024vbench}, have developed dedicated evaluation metrics for each evaluation dimension.
-However, these metrics generally lack broad applicability, and they directly employ models trained on real video datasets, thereby overlooking the inherent distributional differences between real videos and text-generated videos.
-Other studies like T2VQA\cite{kou2024subjective} and AIGC-VQA \cite{lu2024aigc}, have implemented end-to-end evaluations of videos, but they only consider video quality and text-video alignment.
-Therefore, we designed a novel end-to-end evaluation model, which includes a video quality encoding branch, a video realness encoding branch, and a text-video alignment representation branch.
-The video quality encoder is implemented based on the Swin-3D network \cite{liu2022video}, the video realness encoder utilizes the ConvLexNet-3D network \cite{liu2022convnet}, which is specifically pre-trained on a generated video discrimination dataset, and the text-video alignment is achieved using BLIP \cite{li2022blip}.
-Considering that video quality and realness rely solely on visual perception, we prioritize the fusion of quality and realness features before integrating them with text-video alignment features.
+However, these metrics generally lack broad applicability, and they directly employ models trained on datasets with human-made videos, thereby overlooking the inherent distributional differences between human-made videos and AI-generated videos.
+Other studies like T2VQA\cite{kou2024subjective} and AIGC-VQA \cite{lu2024aigc} have implemented end-to-end evaluations of videos, but they only consider video quality and text-video alignment.
+Therefore, we designed a multi-branch fusion evaluation scheme, which includes \textbf{a technical quality encoding branch, a video realness encoding branch, and a text-video alignment encoding branch}.
+The technical quality encoder is implemented based on the Swin-3D network \cite{liu2022video}, the video realness encoder utilizes the ConvLexNet-3D network \cite{liu2022convnet}, and the text-video alignment is achieved using the BLIP network \cite{li2022blip}.
+Considering that technical quality and realness rely solely on visual perception, we prioritize the fusion of quality and realness features before integrating them with text-video alignment features.
 Additionally, we adopted a progressive training strategy that ensures the independent effectiveness of each branch while promoting collaboration among the branches.
+Experimental results show that T2VEval effectively assesses the performance of different T2V-generated videos and has broad potential applications, achieved state-of-the-art performance on both T2VEval-Bench and T2VQA-DB\cite{kou2024subjective}.